Updated Feb 20, 2021

 Dizziness is symptom that can be very specific or very hard to describe.
 For medical professionals, dizziness is the general term that refers to everything from a spinning sensation to a foggy head to losing your balance when you walk.

 We can define dizziness more specifically in these following ways:

 This is the sensation of motion that should not be there.
-It’s usually described as a feeling of room spinning, or can be felt like you’re being pulled in a specific direction
+It’s usually described as a feeling that you’re spinning or that the room is spinning, or can be felt like you’re being pulled in a specific direction.

 Central instability at rest